Central Hawkes Bay College Central Hawkes Bay College

 Students will develop further research, analytical and writing skills.

-We start by looking at the causes, consequences and main events of the Vietnam War, including the protest movements in America, and the music that came out of that era.
-We also look at the significance of the war to New Zealand and what impact it has had here since, including looking at two local soldiers who were killed in the war.
+We then move on to study the the Vietnam War, particularly around how it influenced popular culture, and the music that came out of that era.
+We also look at the significance of the war to New Zealand and what impact it has had here since.

 The second half of the year looks at the causes and consequences of the rise of the Nazi Party, specifically Hitler being made Chancellor in 1933.
 We look at the Holocaust as one of the main consequences of this event.